markgar/ConvertFrom-FixedWidth/README.md

 # load the file from disk
 $fixedWidthText = Get-Content -Path ./sample1.txt

-# define the locations of the columns  (should be one less than the total number of columns)
+# define the ordinal locations of the columns  (should be one less than the total number of columns)
+# in this example the first and second columns are delimited at position 10
+# the second column (between Column2 and Column3) is at position 24.  this is 24 positions from the left, not 24 from the prior column
 $columns = 10, 24

 # use ConvertFrom-FixedWidth function from the PowerShell Gallery to get an object array